omgmog/omgmog.github.com/_posts/2022/2022-05-26-raspberry-pi-local-dev-vscode-remote.md

 I had originally tried this setup on a Raspberry Pi Zero W 2 but found that it wasn't powerful enough to run Visual Studio Code Server and my development stack without regularly crashing or taking a long time to build.

 Luckily the SD card I had setup for the Raspberry Pi Zero W 2 worked just fine in the Raspberry Pi 4 so I didn't hsve to configure everything from scratch when moving it over.

+_**Update, February 2026:** I've since replaced the Pi with a proper mini-PC and NAS setup.
+See [Building a Home NAS from Mostly Spare Parts](/post/building-a-home-nas-from-mostly-spare-parts/)._